Curriculum Statement; Believe, Strive, Achieve

 Embedding our message of "Believe, Strive, Achieve" is vital if we are to create successful, contributing citizens.

-In order to fulfil these ideals, we have developed a two-year KS3 model and a three-year KS4 model.
+In order to fulfill these ideals, we have developed a two-year KS3 model and a three-year KS4 model.

 The aim of our KS3 is to prepare students to develop successful individuals ready to meet the challenges of KS4.
 We have designed this on six key factors;